 - Find a local Pediatrician in your town

 Unfortunately, even the healthiest baby can get sick.
 It is worth knowing the signs and symptoms of the common childhood illnesses as well as the treatment and prevention of these illnesses.
 There are a number of common childhood conditions such as ear infections and even tonsillitis, which may be unavoidable.
 But children are also subject to other preventable diseases such as the serious infectious diseases prevented by immunizations, and dental caries (tooth decay) which can be prevented by ongoing oral care and fluoride treatments.

 Children may be born with health problems.
 For example, a cleft lip or palate is evident at birth.
 But some equally common birth defects, such as some heart malformations, may not be immediately apparent.
 Birth defects of all kinds are a consequential concern for children and their parents.
-It is estimated that between 2%-3% of all children are born with birth defects.

 It may not be possible to prevent a specific birth defect or an illness, but it should be possible to protect a child from an accident and injury, such as from common cuts and burns.
 Considerable progress has been made in the safety arena such as in the rapid recall of dangerous toys.
 The mandated uses of car seats, safety belts, and bicycle helmets are also examples of advances in child safety.

 But other major areas of safety concern